static-web-server/static-web-server/docs/content/building-from-source.md

 ## Building documentation from source

-All HTML documentation is located in `docs/` project's directory and is built using [Material for MkDocs](https://github.com/squidfunk/mkdocs-material).
+All HTML documentation is located in the `docs/` project's directory and is built using [Material for MkDocs](https://github.com/squidfunk/mkdocs-material).

 It's only necessary to have [Docker](https://www.docker.com/get-started/) installed.

 ### Building documentation

-By default the docs will be built in `/tmp/docs` directory, to do so follow these steps.
+By default the docs will be built in the `/tmp/docs` directory, to do so follow these steps.

 ```sh
 git clone https://github.com/joseluisq/static-web-server.git